Click below for an audio version of this review – listening time 18 minutes.

 I have forgotten.
 Sunday 18 October 1801.
 (36)

+These lapses and lacunae reassure me that a journal can be as imperfect as its writer and still worth writing (and reading).
 Her journals wrap around the end of the 18th and the start of the 19th centuries, with the ‘Alfoxden Journal’ of 1798 and the ‘Grasmere Journal’ from May 1800 to January 1803.
 They are dew-fresh delightful, alert to beauty and happy moments and all-embracingly alive.

 It was a sweet morning – Everything green & overflowing with life, & the streams making a perpetual song with the thrushes & all little birds, not forgetting the Stone chats.
 Tuesday 20 May 1800.
 (4)